leegal1992/learningsteps-terraform/README.md

 ![Server will be replaced, public access disabled](./screenshots/44a-terraform-flexible_server.main-replaced-public_network_access_enabled-false.png)

-*Plan confirms the PostgreSQL server will be replaced (delegated_subnet_id forces recreation), with public_network_access_enabled flipping from true to false.*

 ![New DNS zone and VNet link will be created](./screenshots/44b-terraform-private_dns_zone-virtual_network_link-will-be-created.png)

-*The new private DNS zone and its VNet link are queued for creation, enabling internal-only name resolution for the database.*

 ![Old firewall rule will be destroyed](./screenshots/44c-terraform-firewall_rule.allow_all-will-be-destroyed.png)

-*The original "allow all IPs" firewall rule is destroyed, since it becomes irrelevant once public access is disabled entirely.*

-Critically, the plan showed the VM itself receiving only an in-place tag update, not a replacement - confirming the migration would not disturb the already-configured Docker/NPMplus/CrowdSec/oauth2-proxy stack on the VM.
+The plan showed the database itself getting destroyed and recreated, which makes sense since networking mode is set at creation time and cannot just be changed on a live server.
+Importantly the VM only showed an in place tag update, not a replacement, so the whole Docker, NPMplus, CrowdSec, oauth2-proxy setup from the earlier days was not going to be touched.

 ```bash
 terraform apply